-There are a number of ways to make your own DIY natural insecticides, but remember not all insects are bad for your garden so don’t spray indiscriminately.
+There are many ways to make your DIY natural insecticides, but remember, not all insects are harmful for your garden, so don’t spray indiscriminately.

-Likewise, natural ingredients can make up homemade herbicides, which can help you naturally keep those invasive weeds that are wreaking havoc on your veggies and herbs.
+Likewise, natural ingredients can make up homemade herbicides, which can help you naturally keep those invasive weeds wreaking havoc on your veggies and herbs.

 Building a beehive can be a fun and productive way to contribute to sustainability.
 With just a few materials and DIY bee box instructions easily found on the Internet, you and the gang can do a fun summer project that will go far toward helping preserve the bee population in the U.S. and globally.